If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 - both trainings are with YA registered yoga schools,

-- and you’ve taught 30 hours of kids yoga classes after you graduate from the training (so this designation means you have experience too).
+- and then you need 30 hours of experience teaching kids yoga classes AFTER you graduate from the training (this credential means you have experience too).

 You can find out more details about the impacts of the level of Certification you choose here.